 The drive starts in Cape Town.
 Backed by the Table Mountain, voted as one of the Seven Natural Wonders of the World, the city certainly has one of the most spectacular settings on the planet.

-From Cape Town, take the M5 motorway in the direction of Muizenberg.
+Kick off your Cape Peninsula road trip from Cape Town by taking the M5 motorway in the direction of Muizenberg.
 You’ll pass the back of the Table Mountain and the leafy suburb of Constantia before arriving at Muizenberg, on the shore of False Bay.
 The road then hugs False Bay, passing small communities like Kalk Bay, Fish Hoek and Simon’s Town, and stunning white, sandy beaches.
 If it’s whale season, look out for whales wherever the road skirts the bay.

 The penguins at Boulders Beach